Best Clay Bar

 But for if you want silky smooth paint that is contaminant free, you will need to use some type of decontamination "tool" to remove these bonded contaminants.

 Darren's Note: If you are really looking to take your car to the next level, using a dedicated clay bar like any of my recommendations on this page will deliver amazing results in the form of silky smooth paint.
-If you have never used a clay bar it is hard to describe the wonderful sensation f a freshly washed, clayed, and waxed car.
+If you have never used a clay bar it is hard to describe the wonderful sensation of a freshly washed, clayed, and waxed car.

 But if you have the time and dedication, I highly recommend checking out my car polishing for beginners where I explain how a complete beginner can safely use a power car buffer to take your car to an even higher level of perfection after you have used the clay bar, and prior to applying any form of car wax.